pchansen/GetData/README.md

 ### Attribute Information

-For each record in the dataset it is provided:
+For each record in the dataset is provided:
 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.
 - A 561-feature vector with time and frequency domain variables.